toptal/davinci-github-actions/danger/README.md

 ### Description

 Checks for inconsistencies in git commits and PR title.

-Runs command `yarn davinci ci danger` that
+Uses `yarn davinci-ci danger` command for the check.

+*Note:* `@toptal/davinci-ci` package should be installed in the project.

 ### Inputs